Michael Allmand: Victoria Cross citation

 The citation in the London Gazette which announced Allmand's award reads:

 Legacy

 The Victoria Cross medal remained in Allmand's family's possession until 1991, when it was presented to the Regimental Trust in Hong Kong.
 Later, in 2003, the medal was donated to the Gurkha Museum at Winchester in Hampshire, England.

 Allmand's life is commemorated in the Memorial Window at the St Edward the Confessor Catholic Church in Golders Green, London.

 Allmand is named on the Chindit Memorial, Memorial Gates and the Oriel College War memorial.
 He is also commemorated in John Bunting's Scotch Corners Chapel, a chapel on the edge of the North Yorkshire Moores dedicated to the War dead of Ampleforth College.

 The Michael Allmand Trophy is presented by the Combined Cadet Force contingent at Ampleforth College to the Cadet who scores the highest in their leadership competition.
 Allmand is also commemorated in the Library of Ampleforth where a painted portrait of him hangs.
+Allmand's name was added to the Golders Green War Memorial by fixing his name on to the bronze book that commemorates the World War II victims.